 Consumer appliances like wifi routers, file servers, and printers are all relatively powerful computers that can definitely support the full range of security goodness:

-We can expect these devices to represent the high-end of the IoT, and that smaller devices may not meet such a high engineering quality bar (at least initially).
+We can expect these devices to represent the high-end of the IoT market, and that smaller devices may not meet such a high engineering quality bar (at least initially).

 We might need to upgrade the specifications of lower-end devices to meet a bare minimum, or perhaps apply alternative security strategies.
 For example, if a device is only marketable if its price point is so low that it cannot be secure, perhaps it should disable itself after some reasonable life-time.
 That way, at least the devices won’t live on for a long time, making their users vulnerable.
 Or perhaps such devices can fall back to minimal functionality, automatically reducing their attack surface when they get too old.